Moto G7 Play vs Redmi Note 7 vs Samsung Galaxy M20

-Moto G7 Play debuted as Motorola's newest budget smartphone on Thursday.
+Moto G7 Play debuted as Motorola's newest budget smartphone on Thursday, one of four new Moto G7-Series smartphones unveiled in Brazil - the others being Moto G7, Moto G7 Plus, and Moto G7 Power.
 The new Moto G7 model is touted to deliver up to 60 percent faster performance than its predecessor.
 Also, the Moto G7 Play has features such as a traditional display notch and a rear camera with a PDAF (phase detection autofocus) lens.
 The phone additionally has an octa-core Snapdragon 632 SoC and features a Max Vision HD+ display panel.
-There is a price tag of $199 (roughly Rs.
-14,200) that brings the Moto G7 Play against the Redmi Note 7 and Samsung Galaxy M20.
+Thanks to its budget price, the Moto G7 Play looks set to compete against the Redmi Note 7 and Samsung Galaxy M20.

 Moto G7 Play vs Redmi Note 7 vs Samsung Galaxy M20 price